jscad/OpenJSCAD.org/packages/web/README.md

 modify the code as you see fit (see 'Adding new features the other modules in this repository' section)
 ```

 #### Use of proxies for remote file loading:

-if you want the capability , just like the official OpenJSCAD.org site, to load remote projects/files directly
+If you want the capability , just like the official OpenJSCAD.org site, to load remote projects/files directly
 from the web based user interface, but without the hassle with CORS issues,
-you can use a proxy file (see [remote.pl](./remote.pl) & [remote.php](./remote.php)):
+then you can use a proxy file (see [remote.pl](./remote.pl) & [remote.php](./remote.php)):

-this is a server side script that does the following
+This is a server side script that does the following
 - caches the remote file locally on the server
 - returns the local path to the downloaded file for OpenJSCAD to use